JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-notebooks-output-formats.md

    %use lib-ext(0.11.0-398)
    ```

-2. In the new cell, run you formula:
+2. In the new cell, run your formula:

    ```none
    LATEX("c^2 = a^2 + b^2 - 2 a b \\cos\\alpha")